-Whether you were rapping along with MC Hammer or Naughty By Nature, bumping Tupac’s “California Love” in your car, or rocking out to Biggie Smalls on your Walkman, here are the 50 best hip hop songs of the ’90s.
+Whether you were dancing along with MC Hammer or chanting “Hip Hop Hooray” with Naughty By Nature, cruising through the streets with Tupac’s “California Love” on blast, or nodding your head to Biggie Smalls’ hypnotic beats on your Walkman, the 1990s gifted us a treasure trove of unforgettable hip hop moments.
+In celebration of this iconic era, we present to you the 50 best hip hop songs of the ’90s.

 Related: